Water News

 Pathology Case of the Month – Eastern Gray Squirrel

-The animals were described as ataxic and unable to stand.
+[ad_1] The animals were described as ataxic and unable to stand.
 NWHC received one squirrel and one rabbit found dead in the neighborhood for cause-of-death determination.
 The cause of death of the rabbit was undetermined.
 A summary of the diagnostic investigation for the squirrel is provided below.
-Gross Findings: The squirrel was a juvenile male in …
+Gross Findings: The squirrel was a juvenile male …

 Read morePathology Case of the Month – Eastern Gray Squirrel